niilante/dnscrypt-proxy-android/README.md

-# DNSCrypt Proxy 2 for Android | privacy oriented
+# DNSCrypt Proxy 2 for Android via Magisk

+The project aims to bring DNSCrypt-Proxyv2 to Android via [Magisk module](https://www.xda-developers.com/how-to-install-magisk/).

+## What is DNSCrypt-Proxyv2 and why do I need it?!

-A flexible DNS proxy, with support for modern encrypted DNS protocols such as [DNSCrypt v2](https://dnscrypt.info/protocol), [DNS-over-HTTPS](https://www.rfc-editor.org/rfc/rfc8484.txt) and [Anonymized DNSCrypt](https://github.com/DNSCrypt/dnscrypt-protocol/blob/master/ANONYMIZED-DNSCRYPT.txt).
+DNSCRypt-proxyv2 is a flexible DNS proxy, with support for modern encrypted DNS protocols such as [DNSCrypt v2](https://dnscrypt.info/protocol), [DNS-over-HTTPS](https://www.rfc-editor.org/rfc/rfc8484.txt) and [Anonymized DNSCrypt](https://github.com/DNSCrypt/dnscrypt-protocol/blob/master/ANONYMIZED-DNSCRYPT.txt).

 ## Features

-- For all features please refer to the [OFFICIAL PAGE](https://github.com/DNSCrypt/dnscrypt-proxy#features)
+- [Please check the official page](https://github.com/DNSCrypt/dnscrypt-proxy#features) to see what DNSCrypt-Proxyv2 has to offer.
-- All binary files are downloaded from the [OFFICIAL RELEASE PAGE](https://github.com/jedisct1/dnscrypt-proxy/releases)
+- The project related DNSCrypt-Proxyv2 binaries are taken from the [official release page](https://github.com/jedisct1/dnscrypt-proxy/releases).

+## Donations

+**I do not accept donations** for this project, if you want to support someone, please [donate to the original DNSCrypt-Proxyv2 project](https://github.com/DNSCrypt/dnscrypt-proxy).
+This helps to keep DNSCrypt-Proxyv2 alive and push the project and the original developer.

 ## Pre-built binaries

 Up-to-date, pre-built binaries are available for:

-- Android/arm
+- `Android/arm`
-- Android/arm64
+- `Android/arm64`
-- Android/x86
+- `Android/x86`
-- Android/x86_64
+- `Android/x86_64`

-## Differences between default DNSCrypt Proxy project
+## Differences between the old DNSCrypt Proxy Magisk project

-##### **- CONFIG.
-FILE:** *(dnscrypt-proxy.toml)*
+I dislike that other Magisk Android modules are hosted on Telegram, so I opened this project.
+It's beyond me why the magisk is been hosted via GitTea](https://git.nixnet.xyz/quindecim/dnscrypt-proxy-android), the original code is hosted on GitHub so should any other DNSCrypt-proxy related project (_my point of view_).

+##### dnscrypt-proxy.toml configurations file

-- ✅ `DNSSEC` required
+- ✅ `DNSSEC` is required
 - ✅ Enabled `dnscrypt_ephemeral_keys` feature *(create a new, unique key for every single DNS query)*
 - ✅ Enabled `anonymized_dns` feature *(each resolver has 2 relay)*
+- ✅ Enabled `IPv6`, see [here](https://www.ripe.net/publications/news/about-ripe-ncc-and-ripe/the-ripe-ncc-has-run-out-of-ipv4-addresses) why
-- ⛔️ `DoH` disabled
+- ⛔️ `DoH` disabled (due to [privacy concerns](https://github.com/CHEF-KOCH/FFCK/issues/7))
-- ⛔️ `IPv6` disabled
 - ℹ️ Set`refused` response to blocked queries
 - ℹ️ Set DNS query max. response time from `5000` to `1500`, in ms.
 - ℹ️ Use [UncensoredDNS](https://blog.uncensoreddns.org/) as fallback resolver instead CloudFlare